·6 min read·MCP, Claude Code

 I Built an MCP Server That Lets You Publish Blog Posts from Your Terminal

-I got tired of context-switching between Claude Code and Dev.to.
-So I built Pipepost — an open-source MCP server that lets you score SEO, publish articles, and manage content without leaving your terminal.
+I got tired of context-switching between Claude Code and five different CMS dashboards.
+So I built Pipepost — an open-source MCP server that lets you publish articles across platforms, generate social posts, and manage SEO without leaving your terminal.

 I write a lot of technical content.
 And for the last few months, most of that writing happens inside Claude Code.
 I describe what I want, iterate on the structure, refine the wording — all from a terminal session.
 It works great.